 Joint Ph.D. in French Studies and French Literature

-**The French department is currently not accepting applications to M.A. programs.
+**The department is currently not accepting applications to the M.A. program.

 M.A. in French Literature